RagtagOpen/act-blue-knack/knack-load/README.md

 KNACK_API_ID: The Sister District Knack Application ID

 The module returns the HTTP return code and the error moessage or created object.

+Testing: run test-load-happy.py -h for details.
+At the moment, and givne the name, this program only tests for basic succss and failure to load properly formatted JSON payloads into a Knack instance.